Small-Bodies-Node/sbn-survey-image-service-aws/README.md

 ## What's This?

-This is a lambda function with S3-caching to retrieve fits and jpeg images with urls of the following format:
+This is a lambda function with S3-caching to retrieve FITS and JPEG images.
+The function is intended to be served by AWS's Gateway API.
+URLs requesting data take the following format:

 ```
 https://HOST/api/images/urn:nasa:pds:gbo.ast.catalina.survey:data_calibrated:703_20220122_2b_n32022_01_0003.arch?ra=107.10813&dec=30.84928&size=5arcmin&format=jpeg